ytopt-team/ytopt-libensemble/README.md

 After installing ConfigSpace, Scikit-optimize, autotune, ytopt, and libensemble successfully, the autotuning framework ytopt-libensemble is ready to use.

-* Case Study: Using ytopt-libensemble to autotune the  MPI/OpenMP version of XSBench:
+* Example: Using ytopt-libensemble to autotune the  MPI/OpenMP version of XSBench:
 ```
 git clone https://github.com/ytopt-team/ytopt-libensemble.git
 cd ytopt-libensemble